ruslanmasinjila/multirobot_ekf_localization/README.txt

 Multirobot Localization Using Extendend Kalman Filter.

 USAGE:      RunMe
-            >Change number of robots and simulation length
+            >Change number of robots, simulation length and number of runs

 CONCEPT:    A group of N robots with known but uncertain initial poses move randomly
             in an open, obstacle-free environment.
 As some of robots (one or more) move,